How to Get Into the Yale School of Medicine: Requirements and Strategies

 Like any other medical school, Yale will first take into account your personal statement and AMCAS Work and Activities section, as well as your MCAT score, GPA, and recommendation letters.
 But when it comes to secondary applications, Yale also gives applicants a lot of space to communicate who they are narratively—more than most schools allow—giving you the opportunity, hopefully, to stand out from that crowded applicant pool.

 Don’t be intimidated by the length of this secondary.
 Instead, see it as a chance to more fully communicate with the admissions committee.
-Below, we’ve broken down each secondary essay prompt and provided guidance on crafting responses that will allow you to shine.
+Below, we’ve shared each secondary essay prompt and provided an example of a strong response to Question 1, along with an explanation describing everything it does right:

 Question 1: Yale School of Medicine values diversity in all its forms.
 How will your background and experiences contribute to this important focus of our institution and inform your future role as a physician?
 (500 words)